jueyang/almostatlas/content/markdown-batch-1/species-dysphoria_adrian-silbernagel.md

 into them.
 Radioactive materials, say,

 or the queer little prince the royal family had buried at sea.
-I need to believe this arrangment
+I need to believe this arrangement

 is strictly necessary; that however many shecells I claw through I'll emerge